Student Affairs Division

 Student Affairs Departments

 The Harper College Athletics program offers 12 intercollegiate men’s and women’s sports teams through which student athletes compete against others in the area.
 Our student athletes succeed both in the classroom as well as on the fields and courts, resulting in a high student completion rate as well as in multiple individual and team titles and championships.
 Harper College is a member of the North Central Community College Conference (N4C) and the National Junior College Athletic Association (NJCAA).
-Harper College also offers a comprehensive recreational program including a Fitness Center which offers affordable memberships to students, employees, and members of the community.
+Harper College also offers a comprehensive recreational program.

 The Event Management Department (EMD) manages all aspects of productions and events throughout campus for campus organizations and departments.
 This includes both campus-led events as well as outside rentals in the J Theatre and Performing Arts Center.
 EMD also operates the services of the Box Office and the College ID Card Office.